Military Life: Politicians, Military Spouses and the Gossip Monger

 I love this Spanish proverb.
 It really says it all doesn’t it?

 Sadly we live in a society that thrives on reality T.V., Honey BooBoo, gossip and rumors.
 People love to stir things up and focus on all that is going wrong.
-Just look at the political arena right now, the candidates are highlighting all the gossip, mistakes and short comings of their opponents rather than standing on their own strengths.
+Just look at the political arena right now, the media is highlighting all the gossip, mistakes and short comings rather than focusing on the strengths.

-But the place that I have been seeing the “gossip monger” rearing it’s ugly head the most is right here in my own back yard.
+But even more so than in politics, the place that I have been seeing the “gossip monger” rearing it’s ugly head the most is right here in my own back yard.
 Right here on my post.
 Right here in my military community.
 It seems that so many people are focused on sharing other people’s dirty laundry that I sometimes wonder if there really is a need reality T.V.
 I mean don’t we have enough stress to deal with?

 Wouldn’t it be better if the moment someone started a conversation with “hey did you know….” we excused ourselves and refused to listen?
 With gossip and rumors it takes 2 to tango.
 So if you decide that you won’t be an active listener, you essentially squelch the gossip before it starts.